steve12345585/SnipeOffice/o3tl/README.md

-# LibreOffice Template Library
+# SnipeOffice Template Library

-Very basic template functionality, a bit like boost or STL, but specific to LibreOffice.
+Very basic template functionality, a bit like boost or STL, but specific to SnipeOffice.

-o3tl stands for "OOo [o3, get it?] template library", in which OOo stands for OpenOffice.org, predecessor of LibreOffice.
+o3tl stands for "OOo [o3, get it?] template library", in which OOo stands for OpenOffice.org, predecessor of SnipeOffice.

 From <https://blog.thebehrens.net/2006/01/15/update-cow_wrapper-is-available-now/>
 The scope for o3tl is admittedly kind of ambitious, as it should contain "...very basic (template)